Collaborating with companies through Business Involved

-Sometimes, collaborating with a company is a great way to add value to your organization.
-And there are certainly companies that are eager to be socially engaged and make their contribution.
-The new platform BusinessInvolved.Amsterdam connects companies and social organizations.
-What exactly is it, and does it work?
-How do you stand out, and how do you create a comprehensive profile?
-These and other questions were answered during an online inspiration session with social organizations.
+Sometimes a collaboration with a company is a great way to add something to your organization.
+And there are certainly companies that want to be socially involved and contribute.
+In the VCA projectBusiness InvolvedCompanies and social organizations are connected to each other.
+What is it exactly and does it work?
+How do you stand out and how do you create a complete profile?
+During an online inspiration session with social organizations, answers were provided to these and other questions.

 What is Business Involved?

-Business Involved is an initiative of the City of Amsterdam, Deedmob, and VCA, and helps businesses and organizations connect.
-The platform is designed for companies and their employees who want to volunteer their time to an organization.
-Ultimately, the goal is to build long-term relationships.
-This is where the difference lies with the VCA job board.
-On the platform, we don’t talk about vacancies, but about opportunities.
-Furthermore, the focus isn’t just on matching supply and demand, but also the other way around: supply and demand.
+Business Involvedis started as an initiative of the Municipality of Amsterdam, Deedmob, and VCA and helps businesses and organizations connect with each other.
+The project has been continued as an independent project of VCA since the beginning of 2024.
+It is intended for companies and their employees who want to volunteer for an organization.
+Ultimately, the goal is to establish long-term relationships.
+This is where the difference lies with the job board of the VCA.
+On the platform, we do not talk about job vacancies, but about opportunities.
+In addition, we not only strive for supply – demand, but also the other way around: demand – supply.

 What can you ask as an organization?

-The request for assistance depends on the organization’s needs and what the company has to offer.
-Corporate donations are not meant to be monetary.
-Money isn’t always the best option.
+The request for help depends on the needs of the organization and what the company has to offer.
+It is not intended for donations from companies to consist of money.
+Money is not always the best thing to ask for.
 You can also achieve your goal in other ways.
-For example, a contribution could be an in-kind donation, such as coffee makers or laptops.
+For example, a contribution could consist of a donation in kind.
+Think of coffee machines or laptops.
 Other good examples include sharing expertise, making spaces accessible, or deploying employees as volunteers.
-Ultimately, the request for assistance is answered without asking for a penny.
-So, think of helping hands, knowledge, supplies, services, spaces, or networks.
-For companies, the added value of contributing to social organizations lies in the fulfillment of their Corporate Social Responsibility (CSR) policy.
+The request for help is ultimately answered without having asked for a cent.
+So think about hands, knowledge, goods, services, spaces, or networks.
+For companies, the added value of doing something for social organizations is that they fulfill their policy in the area of Corporate Social Responsibility.

 How do you start a collaboration with a company?

-- Make sure you have a clear request for help.
-What’s your motivation, what do you want to achieve, and what do you need?
-Knowledge, expertise, network, supplies, or hands?
+- Ensure a clear help request.
+What is your motivation, what do you want to achieve, and what do you need?
+Knowledge, expertise, network, resources, or hands?

-- Also, know that you need time to guide and advise people.
-And that collaboration sometimes requires perseverance.
+- Also know that you need to have time to guide and advise people.
+And that collaboration sometimes requires a long breath.

-- Please be aware that these are sustainable and impactful collaborations.
-For other support requests, please refer to the VCA vacancy database.
+- Be aware that it concerns sustainable and impactful collaborations.
+For other inquiries, we are happy to refer you to the job board of the VCA.

-- It’s also important to consider what the organization has to offer the company.
-Why would they want to associate with this organization in particular?
+- It is also important to consider what the organization has to offer the company.
+Why would they want to connect with this organization specifically?

 Create a complete profile

-Once you’ve gathered all the information, you can register your organization on Business Involved and create an organization profile.
-Be clear, honest, and specific.
-Companies can search using various filters, such as SDGs, location, activity, etc. Include all of this in your profile.
-This ensures your organization is found by the right companies.
+Once you have gathered all the information, you can register the organization on Business Involved and create an organization profile.
+Be clear, honest, and concrete.
+Companies can search using various filters such as: SDGs, location, activity, etc. So make sure to include all that in your profile.
+This way, you ensure that your organization is found by the right companies.
 Use clear images.
-These are often the first things a company sees when they visit your profile.
+This is often the first thing a company sees when they land on your profile.

 Relationship management

-Building lasting relationships is crucial for sustainable collaboration.
-Relationship management is crucial in this regard.
-Stay in touch with people who might be able to help you.
-It’s crucial that you reach out not only when you need help, but also when you have something to celebrate, for example, by inviting them to an annual party, Christmas drinks, or similar event.
-Building and maintaining relationships with companies is a long-term process.
-In some organizations, it’s part of a role, and there’s time for it.
+For a sustainable collaboration, it is important to build this up.
+Relationship management is very important in this.
+Keep in touch with people who might be able to help you.
+It is very important that in relationship management you not only reach out when you need help but also when you have something to celebrate and invite them, for example, to an anniversary party/christmas gathering, etc. Building and maintaining contacts with companies is a matter of endurance.
+In some organizations, it is part of a role and there is time for it.
 This also ensures support within your organization.

 Not everyone uses social media (optimally).
-The power of social media lies in staying connected to your network, which is often larger than you think.
-For example, a relationship doesn’t end with a single LinkedIn connection.
-For example, an organization might have received help from a glass company.
-The glass company might only be able to install glass once, but it also has a network of its own that might be interested in helping you.
+The power of social media is in connectingstay meet your network and it is often larger than you think.
+A relationship does not end with just one connection on LinkedIn.
+For example, an organization received help from a glass company.
+The glass company may only be able to install glass once but also has a network that may be interested in helping you.

 A few more tips

-- VCA Advice.
-Contact VCA if you need advice on your approach, want to practice approaching a company, or want to see or share good examples.
+- Advice from VCA.Activate VCA if you want advice on your approach, want to practice reaching out to a company, or want to see or share nice examples.

-- Stay connected with your contacts.
+- Stay in touchmeet your relationships.
 (Offline and online)

 Need personal advice?